RayWang96/GPU_KNNG/README.md

 TestCUDANNDescent() in main.cu shows a simple demo for constructing k-NN graph.

-We are working on a more formal and optimized version, so this library is no longer being updated.
+We are working on a more formal and optimized version which contains searching on the GPU (https://arxiv.org/abs/2204.00824), so this library is no longer being updated.

 In this version of the code, in order to improve efficiency, we fixed the following parameters in [nndescent.cuh](https://github.com/RayWang96/GPU_KNNG/blob/main/gpuknn/nndescent.cuh).
 ```cpp